Pilot Award RFP

 • Separate letter of support from faculty mentor required, see Application information below

-• A PI Status request must be submitted and obtained by the applicant’s home department prior to grant submission.
+• A PI Status request must be submitted and obtained by the applicant’s home department prior to any award.

 *Questions on eligibility should be directed to the CFAR Developmental Core